-- Verify that the DUT issues NOP-In in response to the received NOP-Out. - Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU. - Verify that the Target Transfer Tag is set to 0xffffffff. - Verify that the DSL is the same as the NOP-Out PDU and the "ping" data is an exact replica of that sent by the Testing Station, but only up to the MaxRecvDataSegmentLength declared by the Testing Station. - Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.
+- Verify that the DUT issues NOP-In in response to the received NOP-Out. - Verify that the DUT set the Initiator Task Tag field to the same as was in the received NOP-Out PDU. - Verify that the Target Transfer Tag is set to 0xffffffff. - Verify that the DSL is the same as the NOP-Out PDU or the Testing Station's MaxRecvDataSegmentLength (whichever is smaller) and the "ping" data is an exact replica of that sent by the Testing Station, but only up to the MaxRecvDataSegmentLength declared by the Testing Station.

+• Verify that the received SCSI Response PDU has StatSN incremented from the StatSN transmitted in the NOP-In response.

-Test #15.2: NOP-In Ping Request
+Test #15.2: NOP-In Ping Request on Timeout